 - Source to statistical information for tamoxifen (this is a pdf document)

 Reduce your exposure to xenoestrogens

-Xenoestrogens are environmental estrogens that have the ability to change the rate at which estrogen is broken down by the body and it can also mimic natural estrogen and bind to its receptors.
-Both of these scenarios will result in an overabundance of estrogen and an increase in the overall effects that it has on the body and will lead to the symptoms of hormonal imbalance.
-When this foreign estrogen combines with natural estrogen, this can create a situation known as “estrogen dominance.”
-Some of the negative effects can include early-onset puberty, infertility issues, miscarriages, decreased sperm counts, mood swings, headaches, foggy thinking, fatigue, sleep disturbances, hot flashes, digestive issues, gynecomastia (which is the development of breasts in males), estrogen-fueled breast cancers, as well as prostate and testicular cancers in men.
+Estrogen, like every hormone that is produced in the body, is a much needed chemical messenger that transports a signal from one cell to another.
+Xenoestrogens are man-made chemicals that have the ability to change the rate at which natural estrogen is broken down by the body and can mimic naturally produced estrogen and bind to its receptors.
+Both of these scenarios can result in an overabundance of estrogen and an increase in the overall effects that it has on the body and can lead to hormonal imbalance.

-How to balance your hormones naturally.
+Ways to balance your hormones naturally.